Rajya Sabha: Chairman

-The Chairman is the presiding officer of the Rajya Sabha and is ex-officio the Vice President of India.
+The chairman is the presiding officer of the Rajya Sabha and is ex-officio the Vice President of India.
 As of October 2025, the Chairman of the Rajya Sabha is C. P. Radhakrishnan, who is also the Vice President of India.
 He assumed office on September 12, 2025.

 Deputy Chairman

-The Deputy Chairman is elected by the Rajya Sabha from among its members and acts as the presiding officer in the absence of the Chairman.
-Harivansh Narayan Singh serves as the Deputy Chairman, since September 2020.
+The deputy chairman is elected by the Rajya Sabha from among its members and acts as the presiding officer in the absence of the chairman.
+Harivansh Narayan Singh is the current deputy chairman, and having been elected for a third term on 17 April 2026.

 Leader of the House

 Besides the chairman (vice-president of India) and the deputy chairman, there is also a position called leader of the House.
 This is a cabinet minister – the prime minister if they are a member of the House or another nominated minister.
 The leader has a seat next to the chairman, in the front row.

 Leader of the Opposition

 Besides the leader of the House, who is the government's chief representative in the House, there is also a leader of the opposition (LOP) – leading the opposition parties.
 The function was only recognized in the Salary and Allowances of Leaders of the Opposition in Parliament Act, 1977.
 This is commonly the leader of the largest non-government party and is recognized as such by the chairman.